Generalising rate heterogeneity across sites in statistical phylogenetics

 \subsubsection{Abstract}

-In phylogenetics, alignments of molecular sequence data for a collection of species are used to learn about their phylogeny -- an evolutionary tree which places these species as leaves and ancestors as internal nodes.
-Sequence evolution on each branch of the tree is generally modelled using a continuous time Markov process, characterised by an instantaneous rate matrix.
-Early models assumed the same rate matrix governed substitutions at all sites of the alignment, ignoring the variation in evolutionary constraints.
-Substantial improvements in phylogenetic inference and model fit were achieved by augmenting these models with a set of multiplicative random effects that allowed different sites to evolve at different rates which scaled the baseline rate matrix.
-Motivated by this pioneering work, we consider an extension which allows quadratic, rather than linear, site-specific transformations of the baseline rate matrix.
+Phylogenetics uses alignments of molecular sequence data to learn about evolutionary trees relating species.
+Along branches, sequence evolution is modelled using a continuous-time Markov process characterised by an instantaneous rate matrix.
+Early models assumed the same rate matrix governed substitutions at all sites of the alignment, ignoring variation in evolutionary pressures.
+Substantial improvements in phylogenetic inference and model fit were achieved by augmenting these models with multiplicative random effects that describe the result of variation in selective constraints and allow sites to evolve at different rates which linearly scale a baseline rate matrix.
+Motivated by this pioneering work, we consider an extension using a quadratic, rather than linear, transformation.
+The resulting models allow for variation in the selective coefficients of different types of point mutation at a site in addition to variation in selective constraints.

-We derive properties of the resulting process and show that when combined with a particular class of non-stationary models, we obtain one that allows sequence composition to vary across both sites of the alignment and taxa.
-Formulating the model in a Bayesian framework, a Markov chain Monte Carlo algorithm for posterior inference is described.
-We consider two applications to alignments concerning the tree of life, fitting stationary and non-stationary models.
-In each case we compare inferences obtained under our site-specific quadratic transformation, with those under linear and site-homogeneous models.
+We derive properties of the extended models.
+For certain non-stationary processes, the extension gives a model that allows variation in sequence composition both across sites and taxa.
+We adopt a Bayesian approach, describe an MCMC algorithm for posterior inference and provide software.
+Our quadratic models are applied to alignments spanning the tree of life and compared with site-homogeneous and linear models.